viamrobotics/docs/docs/get-started/_index.md

 Each category of {{< glossary_tooltip term_id="resource" text="resource" >}} has a standardized API that you can access with an [SDK (software development kit)](/sdks/) in your preferred programming language.
 For example, you can send the same [`SetPower` command](/components/motor/#setpower) to any kind of motor, using any of the available SDKs.

-The standardized nature of the resource APIs, means that when you build machines, you can swap out components such as motors without changing any code.
+The standardized nature of Viam's resource APIs means that when you build machines, you can swap out components such as motors without changing any code.
 The only change needed is to your machine configuration.

 The Viam [Registry](/registry/) provides a marketplace for adding and sharing modules, all using these standard APIs.

 ## Scale

-The Viam App does not limit you to managing just one machine.
+The [Viam App](https://app.viam.com) does not limit you to managing just one machine.
 Viam's **fleet management** capabilities enable you to:

 - Manage permissions within your organization and locations.